luerhard/chapter_regression_and_artifical/main.md

 These techniques are, in computer sciences, grouped into  "regressions" (for a continuous DV) and "classifications" (for categorical DV).

 In contrast, [!uml] uses _unlabelled_ data, that is, data where the 'correct' answer cannot be learned from known observations.
-It instead derives patterns of (unlabelled) observations by exploiting statistical properties of the data.
+It instead derives patterns of (unlabelled) observations by exploiting the statistical properties of the data.
 Common groups of [!uml] techniques are dimension reduction (e.g., Principal Component Analysis) or clustering (e.g., K-Means clustering).
 [!uml], in essence, aims to create categorization schemes or typologies.
 In social sciences, most people would refer to this as "inductive exploration".